1 million transactions per second with Bitcoin’s Lightning Network

 - not fully operational yet – it looks great on paper, but as of yet it’s impossible to find out whether it’ll look as great once realized.

 - channel caps. the amount of Bitcoins stored in the wallet by the two users upon establishing a channel is the maximum amount of funds in that channel.

-- hubs. a sort of nodes with a lot of capital that the majority of transactions will go through may lead to the centralization of the network.
+- hubs. a sort of node with a lot of capital that the majority of transactions will go through may lead to the centralization of the network.
 But, it is unlikely that such hubs will be able to make any significant profit of transaction fees.

 Can I use the Lightning Network today?

 Yes, you can, but you should keep in mind that it’s still in testing and developing mode.
 The Lightning Network sounds exciting, if you use the tokens as a long-term investment and nothing else, you might not even need the network as currently.
 But, if you view Bitcoin as an alternative form of payment, the Lightning Network, provided it lives up to the expectations, will be essential for you.
-Instant micropayments, increased anonymity, almost non-existent fees – it really seems to offer solutions to most of the Bitcoin’s problems. houston digital agency
+Instant micropayments, increased anonymity, almost non-existent fees – it really seems to offer solutions to most of Bitcoin’s problems.
+Houston digital agency

 As for me, my next website for sure will have a BTC-payment system with an open channel in the Lightning Network.
-And if you want one too, let’s know and we can set-up it for you!
+And if you want one too, let’s know and we can set up it for you!